The Best New England Clam Chowder Recipe

 Close up of a bowl of 5 star New England clam chowder with a spoon.

-4. Remove from the heat and stir in clams, heavy cream, and chives or parsley.
-Discard bay leaves and thyme sprig (if desired).
-Taste and adjust seasoning as needed.
+2. Remove from the heat and stir in the clams (see below for fresh clams), heavy cream, and chives or parsley.
+Discard bay leaves and thyme sprig, then taste and adjust seasoning as needed.

 Fresh clams cooking in a stainless steel pot.

-2. Pour the remaining clam juice through a fine mesh strainer to remove any bits of sand or broken shell, then reserve.
-You will need 4 cups of clam juice.
-If there isn't enough, supplement with a bottle of clam juice or water.
+2. Strain the remaining liquid to remove any sediment and reserve.
+You will need four cups of clam juice.
+If there isn't enough, supplement with bottled clam juice or water.

 Tips for Success